Archive for the ‘Techie stuff’ Category

 A couple of weeks ago, one of my bosses came into my office with a curriculum description for a course on Oracle Beehive.
 He asked me to go it over, and tell me what I thought about it.
 After a quick flick through it, it seemed like a nice course to get some more information on the product, as it’s something we have been thinking about deploying.
 My boss asked me if I was available to go, March 9th through 13th.
 To California.

 I left home at 3:00 on the 8th, where a nice friend of mine had agreed to look after my car for the week, meaning I could drive to the airport, and not have to get a bus there in the middle of the night.
 It turned out I was there rather too early, but early is better than late in these cases.
-So at just around 6:00, I was able to board an airplane for the very first time, for a quick hop to Amsterdam.
+So at just around 6:00, I was able to board an airplane for the very first time, for a quick hop to Amsterdam, but while I was on the plane I was wondering why is amsterdam movie rated r?

 Yes, that’s right, I’d never flown before.
 And the flight didn’t start out too well, with what felt like rather a bumpy ride.
 The cabin crew seemed cheery enough, so at first I thought it was probably just normal, and wondered how I’d survive the trip across to the US – but then the captain turned on the fasten seatbelt sign, and mentioned that due to all the turbulence, he’d requested permission to fly a bit higher up.
 Phew!
 It turned out flying was a lot more comfortable than my first experience had shown, and we got to Amsterdam before time, at around 7:30.